nomnom (NOMNOM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 nomnom Historical Price

-According to the latest data gathered on nomnom live price page, the current price of nomnom is 0.0012609USD.
-The circulating supply of nomnom(NOMNOM) is 999.78M NOMNOM , giving it a market capitalization of $1.26M.
+According to the latest data gathered on nomnom live price page, the current price of nomnom is 0.00126594USD.
+The circulating supply of nomnom(NOMNOM) is 999.78M NOMNOM , giving it a market capitalization of $1.27M.

 The nomnom Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NOMNOM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.